 To embed and SUSTAIN PRODUCTIVITY IMPROVEMENTS.

-Productivity Improvement, Lean Manufacturing, Business Process Improvement, whatever you want to call it should be designed to allow you and your staff
+Productivity Improvement, Lean Manufacturing, Business Process Improvement, whatever you want to call it, your training course should be designed to allow you and your staff the TIME

-- TIME to actually apply the techniques and experience them,
+- to actually apply the techniques and experience them,

-- TIME to hone their SKILLS before learning a new one.
+- to hone their SKILLS before learning a new one.

-Our Lean Manufacturing Training Course cover subjects including;
+Our Lean Manufacturing Training Courses often cover subjects including;

 - Problem Identification